The 5 Relationship Types and 2 To Get Rid Of

 Love Relationship

-This is typically the domain of close family and life long friends.
+This is typically the domain of close family and lifelong friends.

 What is interesting is that some of these are actually and unknowingly, toxic.